 Highland Review of Drug Related Deaths (2012-2019) in Younger People

-This report was commissioned from the NHS public health team by the Chief Officers for Public Protection in Highland to consider the reasons for the drug related deaths of younger people.
+The Highland Review of Drug Related Deaths (2012-2019) in Younger People was commissioned from the NHS public health team by the Chief Officers for Public Protection in Highland to consider the reasons for the drug related deaths of younger people.
 The report presents the key findings and recommendations from the review and uses case examples to share some common themes based on the experiences of the young people.

 Language Matters Guidance